 How can resolve this quickly?

 To renew (or replace) a green card, permanent residents must file Form I-90, Application to Replace Permanent Resident Card.
-However, it may take approximately six months to get the new card.
-There may be a solution to help you work with an expired green card.
+However, it will likely take more than 8 months to get the new card.
+There is a solution to help you work with an expired green card.

-If you cannot wait for the biometrics appointment or perhaps you’ve lost your card altogether.
-In this case you may be able to obtain an “I-551” stamp in your passport.
+Individuals with a lost green card or card that’s been expired for more than on year may be able to obtain an “I-551” stamp in their passport.
 You must have a valid, unexpired passport from your home country.
 Schedule an appointment at your local USCIS office.
-Take your passport and the I-797C, Notice of Action, that you received by mail approximately 1-2 weeks after filing Form I-90.
+Take your passport and the I-797C, Notice of Action, that you received by mail after filing Form I-90.
 The USCIS officer should be able to provide an I-551 stamp inside your passport.
-This stamp serves as valid proof of your permanent residence and can be used to accept new work, even with the expired green card.
-Download a detailed description of the I-551 process.
+This stamp serves as valid proof of your permanent residence.
+You may use it to accept a new job even with the expired green card.
+See how to get the I-551 stamp.